Not Safe

 Not SafeVet Revieweddrink

 Can Dogs Drink Gatorade?
-No — High Sodium and Sugar
+No — High Sugar and Artificial Sweeteners

 This food is NOT safe for dogs.
 Keep it away from your pet.